How to Declutter Your Room

-Instead of asking, “What do I need for the house?” ask, “What do I want from this space?”
-You’ll soon figure out what’s clutter and what’s not.
+Instead of asking, “What do I need for the house?” ask, “What do I want from this room?”
+You’ll soon figure out what’s a clutter and what’s not.

 Work on your decision-making skills, and you’re on your way to getting rid of clutter.
 “What clutter is, is ducking decisions or refusing to make them,” Townley Ewer says.
 So when the mail comes in, for example, decide right then whether to keep or throw it out.
 “Do bills online so there’s less clutter in the house,” suggests Ewer.
 Toss old magazines, and know that you can look up articles online or go to the library if you really need them later.

-Making a list of parameters can help when you’re deciding what to keep and what to throw out.
-For instance, when cleaning your closet, you might decide to throw out stained or torn clothing, clothes you haven’t worn for six months, or items that don’t fit.
+A declutter checklist of parameters can help when you’re deciding what to keep and what to throw out.
+For instance, when cleaning your closet, you might decide to throw out stained or torn clothing, dirty clothes you haven’t worn for six months, or items that don’t fit.

 Once you’ve learned how to get rid of the clutter, shift to maintenance mode.
 Make an appointment with yourself for clutter maintenance, Gilberg says.
 “Literally write it on the calendar.”
 If you keep your calendar electronically, set up clutter control as a recurring appointment.

 As people start to control the clutter, they start taking better care of themselves.
 Their attitude improves, maybe because they’re not rushing around so much looking for car keys buried in rubble or bills that are misplaced.

 “As people clean, their energy seems to rise.”
 And “once the clutter is cleaned up, some people begin to work on other issues.”
 A client of hers, a professor unhappy with their job, got a better position once the clutter was under control.
 Another, so overweight they were housebound, joined an online self-help group after the clutter was cleared away.